 Erosion Control 3.5.1.
 Construct and maintain above-grade access roads so that they minimize the impeding or diversion of surface water flow.
 3.5.2.
 Maintain vegetative cover or alternative means for stabilizing road banks to prevent sediments from moving offsite.
 Describe the alternative means in the Comments section [of the BMP Checklist].
 3.5.3.
-Locate and size permanent crossing areas over surface waters to address adverse effects to water resources.
+Locate and size permanent crossing areas over surface waters to minimize adverse effects to water resources.
 3.5.4.
 Stabilize all crossings over streams and creeks using rocks, culverts, bridges, or other methods to prevent erosion.

 Guidance: Properly constructed access roads help prevent water quality effects by eliminating the formation of gullies.
 If improperly constructed, access roads are a potential source of long-term erosion and sedimentation problems.
 Access roads constructed entirely in uplands, at or near grade, usually result in little to no effects to water resources.
-Above-grade access roads with appropriately sized culvert crossings to maintain surface water flows also pose little to no water resource threats when properly designed, constructed, and maintained.
+Above-grade access roads with appropriately-sized culvert crossings to maintain surface water flows also pose little to no water resource threats when properly designed, constructed, and maintained.
 Refer to NRCS CPS Code 560 and Code 578 for guidance on designing and constructing access roads and crossings to prevent impacts to water quality.
+Check with the appropriate WMD when constructing access roads through wetland areas or over navigable waterways to determine how to remain in compliance with District regulations.